Emperor Taishō: Marriage

-On 10 May 1900, Crown Prince Yoshihito married the then 15-year-old Kujō Sadako, daughter of Prince Kujō Michitaka, the head of the five senior branches of the Fujiwara clan.
-She had been carefully selected by Emperor Meiji for her intelligence, articulation, and pleasant disposition and dignity – to complement Prince Yoshihito in the areas where he was lacking.
+On 10 May 1900, 20-year-old Crown Prince Yoshihito married the then 15-year-old Kujō Sadako, daughter of Prince Kujō Michitaka, the head of the five senior branches of the Fujiwara clan.
+She had been carefully selected by Emperor Meiji for her intelligence, articulation, and pleasant disposition and dignity, to complement Prince Yoshihito in the areas where he was lacking.
 The Akasaka Palace was constructed from 1899 to 1909 in a lavish European rococo style, to serve as the Crown Prince's official residence.
 The Prince and Princess had the following children: Hirohito, Yasuhito, Nobuhito, and Takahito.

-In 1902, Yoshihito continued his tours to observe the customs and geography of Japan, this time of central Honshū, where he visited the Buddhist temple of Zenkō-ji in Nagano.
+In 1902, Yoshihito continued his tours to observe the customs and geography of Japan, this time in central Honshū, where he visited the Buddhist temple of Zenkō-ji in Nagano.
 With tensions rising between Japan and Russia, Yoshihito was promoted in 1903 to the rank of colonel in the Imperial Japanese Army and captain in the Imperial Japanese Navy.
 His military duties were only ceremonial, but he traveled to inspect military facilities in Wakayama, Ehime, Kagawa and Okayama that year.

 In October 1907, the Crown Prince toured Korea, accompanied by Admiral Tōgō Heihachirō, General Katsura Tarō, and Prince Arisugawa Taruhito.
 It was the first time an heir apparent to the throne had ever left Japan.
 During this period, he began studying the Korean language, although he never became proficient at it.